encode/django-vanilla-views/docs/api/model-views.md

 ## ListView

 A page representing a list of objects.
-Optionally this may be present a paginated view onto the list.
+Optionally this may represent a paginated view onto the list.

 The `object_list` attribute will be set on this view, and will typically be a queryset instance.